- Symptoms & Signs

-Reactive arthritis has, in the past, been referred to as Reiter's syndrome (a term that has lost favor because of Dr. Hans Reiter's dubious past, one of enthusiastically embracing Nazi politics and medical abominations).
-In addition, Reiter's syndrome would refer to a specific type of reactive arthritis limiting inflammation to eye, urethra, and joints.
+Reactive arthritis has, in the past, been referred to as Reiter syndrome (a term that has lost favor because of Dr. Hans Reiter's dubious past, one of enthusiastically embracing Nazi politics and medical abominations).
+In addition, Reiter syndrome would refer to a specific type of reactive arthritis limiting inflammation to the eyes, urethra, and joints.

 Reactive arthritis most frequently occurs in patients in their 30s or 40s, but it can occur at any age.
 The form of reactive arthritis that occurs after genital infection (venereal) occurs more frequently in males.
 The form that develops after bowel infection (dysentery) occurs in equal frequency in males and females.